Sikorsky S-92: H-92 Superhawk

 The H-92 Superhawk is the military variant of the S-92.
 It has been demonstrated to the U.S. Air Force, Marine Corps and Coast Guard.
 The H-92 has more powerful GE CT7-8C engines, rated at 3,070 shp and, unlike the S-92, has fly-by-wire flight controls.
 The search and rescue variant provides space for seats, litters, auxiliary fuel cell and SAR emergency equipment.

 In July 2004, the H-92 Superhawk was selected by Canada for its Maritime Helicopter Programme (MHP) as the CH-148 Cyclone.
 Canada ordered 28 helicopters in November 2004.
 The program has been delayed multiple times.
 As of November 2019, nineteen CH-148 Cyclones have been built, delivered, and accepted by the government of Canada.
-The Canadian military declared initial operational capacity in June 2018, and expects full operational capacity by 2022.
+The Canadian military declared initial operational capacity in June 2018, and expects full operational capacity by fall 2025.

 VH-92

 The S-92A variant, designated VH-92 will be used as the next Marine One to fly the U.S. President.